 Optimizing how your content looks when it’s shared on third-party platforms like Facebook, Twitter or WhatsApp can drive improved visibility, clickthrough, and conversions.
-But it’s not as simple as just picking a great image…
+But it’s not as simple as just picking a great social image…

 When you share a URL on Facebook, Twitter, or other platforms, they’ll typically show a preview of the page, with a title, description, and image.
 These elements are typically taken from Open Graph tags defined in the source code of the page you’re sharing.